 He didn't care much about the city's health and safety regulations either.
 The kitchen was one of the dirtiest places on earth, featuring its fair share of roaches and mice.
 I was embarrassed every time I served a customer anything from that kitchen.
 All of the food on the menu was frozen and warmed up in the microwave.
 None of the employees dared to make any remarks about the kitchen, afraid that the boss might go off on them.

 For an employer, it's important to be liked.
 If all people who work for you agree that you're a waste of space, there is a shared sentiment amongst the staff that you should be screwed over.
 This was definitely the case when I was hired, though I didn't notice that many of the veteran employees took money from the register to pay their coke dealer until later.
 After I found out about that, there were no more secrets, and I saw my co-workers snorting behind the bar while we were open.

-On a busy Saturday, for example, we could make up to 10,000 Euros in cash.
+On a busy Saturday, for example, we could make up to 10,000 euros (approximately US $10,919) in cash.
 On those days, I would ask my friend—the bartender—for five beers to be served on the outside terrace.
 He would pour the drinks but didn't put the money into the register.
 At the end of the day, you'd ask yourself how many beers you had "failed" to record and you'd count the extra money you made in the bathroom.